If you would like to tip/donate to a show or act you’ve seen today, click here.

 Alice hasn’t been home for a while.
 Seven years in fact.
 But when her little sister, Lo, decides to try to take her own life, the journey from South London to Norfolk proves to be more than just a simple change of pace.
 Disney VHS tapes, Walkmans and shared memories fill the family home that Alice must confront what she left behind and what exactly brought her back.
 With the help of their friend Charlie, together, the three try to rekindle a family broken in the Norfolk wilderness.
 “When it’s this silent, it’s easy to hear voices.”

 Fridge is a play about familial ties and the importance of supporting those closest to you.
 This is an online performance with magic realist writing at the heart of a story about a broken family that are brought back together in Norfolk, despite themselves and their past trauma.
+Please be aware that there are mentions of self-harm and suicide in the play.

 @emmazadow | @anoushkabonwick